qwaneu/qwaneu.github.io/_posts/2022-04-13-tdd-one-failing-test-at-a-time.md

 image: /attachments/blogposts/2022/ronan-furuta--Zjf67HKrls-unsplash.jpg
 ---

-When you are changing an interface or API that is widely used interface, it can be tempting to do the change in one go and break a lot of tests at once, assuming you can just fix them.
+When you are changing an interface or API that is widely used, it can be tempting to do the change in one go and break a lot of tests at once, assuming you can just fix them.
 You risk ending up chasing failing tests around for hours, with lack of good feedback why they fail.
 Furthermore, you risk